pikvm/pikvm/docs/vnc.md

     <img src="keymaps.png" />

-3. *Optional:* This step is not nessessory if using TigerVNC as it uses the webgui user:pass.
-Some VNC clients (for example TightVNC) can't use user/password authentication.
-In this case you can enable passphrases mode in `/etc/kvmd/override.yaml`:
+3. *Optional:* This step is not nessessory if you're using TigerVNC as it uses the Web UI login and password.
+    Some other VNC clients (for example TightVNC) can't use this type of authentication.
+    In this case you can enable single passphrases mode in `/etc/kvmd/override.yaml`:

     ```yaml
     vnc: